Appearance

 @rozie-ui/toastsurface, quick start, theming, and accessibility reference. - Toaster — live demo — the real Vue package running in the page (info / success / error buttons driving the

-refhandle), plus the one.roziesource and all six generated outputs.
+refhandle), plus the one.roziesource and the six generated outputs.
 Toaster.roziesource on GitHub- Otp — headless one-time-code input — a sibling no-engine pure-Rozie family.